Stress and Alcohol

 “If you’re struggling to stop using alcohol and not getting any relief from your coping mechanisms, then you really need to get support through medically assisted treatment or counseling or both,” Scarpace advises, “and that’s where treatment comes in.”

 How do you deal with stress?
 Share your healthy stress relievers with us this month @RecoverGateway on Facebook and Twitter.
-For help overcoming the effects of stress and alcohol, contact Gateway Foundation today at 877.505.4673 to learn more about our addiction treatment programs.
+For help overcoming the effects of stress and alcohol, contact Gateway today at 877.505.4673 to learn more about our addiction treatment programs.